soundbloom/soundbloom.github.io/_posts/2025-06-18-content-guidelines.md

 ## Content ID Guidelines

-- There are separate guidelines for content delivered to YouTube Content ID, Facebook, Mixcloud, TikTok, and the SoundBloom Copyrighter.
+- There are separate guidelines for content delivered to YouTube Content ID, Facebook, Mixcloud, TikTok, and the SoundBloom Content Match.
-- All content must be 100% owned by the client.
-This means public content, leased content, purchased content, etc. cannot be put on Content ID platforms.
+- All content must be fully owned by you (the Artist), or you must hold all necessary rights and permissions to distribute it (as a Label).
+Content that is public, leased, purchased, or otherwise not exclusively owned is not eligible for delivery to Content ID platforms.

 ### Disallowed Content List: